-SOMERS — The University of Wisconsin-Parkside welcomes David Alekhuogie and his multi-disciplinary photography centered exhibition, “Them Boys,” April 5 to May 11 in the Fine Arts Gallery of the Rita Tallent Picken Regional Center for Arts and Humanities, 900 Wood Road.
+SOMERS — The University of Wisconsin-Parkside welcomes David Alekhuogie and his multi-disciplinary photography centered exhibition, “Them Boys,” through May 11 in the Fine Arts Gallery of the Rita Tallent Picken Regional Center for Arts and Humanities, 900 Wood Road.

 An artist lecture and gallery reception will be held from 3:30 to 6:30 p.m.
 Tuesday, April 10, to learn more about Alekhuogie’s investigations into the dialectical relationships between politics, race, gender, media and power.